Click here to get your books in front of millions of readers. Then follow these steps:

 Sign in to your iTunes Connect account and request a Paid Books Agreement in Agreements, Tax, and Banking.

-Users with the Legal role and legal authority to sign documents on behalf of your company.
+Users with the Legal role and legal authority to sign documents on behalf of your company can enter into agreements.
 Users with the Admin role can view and download terms, but cannot accept them.

 No. Users with the Admin role can grant the Legal role to others, but not themselves.
 Another Admin can grant the Legal role to you.